MCP Server (Legacy Version)¶

 - Query 500 errors in Nginx logs from the last hour.

-- Use PromQL to query the CPU usage trend over the last 30 minutes.
+- Use PromQL to query CPU usage trends for the last 30 minutes.

 - Query detailed data for the